HIPAA Compliance & SurveyMonkey

 For more information, see our Security Statement.

-- Security reminders: we remind end users of their HIPAA obligations with in-product messages that appear whenever they perform certain sensitive operations on PHI (such as attempting to share PHI with third parties).
+- Security reminders: We remind users of their HIPAA obligations with in-product messages that appear whenever they perform certain sensitive operations on PHI (such as exporting survey data that could potentially be shared with third parties).

-- BAA: view a copy of your BAA through your online account interface.
+- BAA: View a copy of your BAA in your account at any time.

 - Account login successes and failures